bashtage/sphinx-material/docs/basics.rst

 Citation usage is similar to footnote usage, but with a label that is not numeric or begins with ``#``.

+Here we take a look at some actual citations of famous papers such as [Chetty]_ in the American Economic Review or [Silver]_ in Nature.

+..
+[Chetty] Chetty, Raj, Nathaniel Hendren, and Lawrence F. Katz.
+"The effects of exposure to better neighborhoods on children: New evidence from the Moving to Opportunity experiment." *American Economic Review* 106.4 (2016): 855-902.

+..
+[Silver] Silver, David, et al. "Mastering the game of Go with deep neural networks and tree search." *nature* 529.7587 (2016): 484-489.

 Substitutions
 -------------